omidarmat/webDevNotes/JavaScript/javascript-theory.md

 Synchornous code refers to a code that is executed line by line, in the exact order that they are defined in the code.
 Most of the time, synchronous code is fine, but in some cases, a heavy or time-consuming task should be performed, for which the whole program would have to stop until it is finished.
 In such cases, we can use asynchoronous code.

+We implement some functionalities to behave asynchronously.
+It means that we design them to perform their tasks in the background (Web API environment).
+When their operation is done, the callback functions attached to them will be put into the callback queue, ready to be executed.

+> **_Note_** | It is important to keep in mind that callback functions associated with promises will not be inserted into the callback queue.
+Instead, they will be inserted into the **microtasks queue**.
+This queue is especially designed for promises.
+The microtasks queue has priority over the callback queue.
+At the end of an event loop tick, which means after taking a callback to the call stack and executing it, the event loop will check if there are callbacks available in the microtasks queue.
+If there are, it will run all of them before going to the callback queue again.
+>
+> If one microtask adds a new microtask, this new microtask will also be executed before running any callbacks from the callback queue.
+Microtasks queue can essentially starve callback queue.

 Some functionalities are implemented, by default, in an asynchronous way in JavaScript.
 For instance, the `setTimeout()` timer does its job asynchronously.
 But we can also implement our own asynchronous functionalities.
 Asynchronous code is normally coupled with callback functions.
-It means that when the heavy task is done processing in the background, a callback function would be called.
+It means that when the heavy task is done processing in the background, a callback function would be put into the callback queue and called.
 But this does not mean that using callback functions will turn our code to an asynchronous one.

 ## **JavaScript pre-defined asynchronous functionalities**